gmftbyGMFTBY/WhenToSpeak/README.md

 * Compare the BLEU4, BERTScore, Disctint-1, Distinct-2 score for all the models.

-    Proposed classified methods need to be cascaded to calculate the BLEU4, BERTScore (the same format as the traditional models' result)
+    Proposed classified methods need to be cascaded to calculate the BLEU4, BERTScore (the same format as the traditional models' results)

     <table align="center">
       <tr>